J-Jamal/J-Jamal/README.md

 # Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="30px"> I'm Jajang Jamaludin 🧑🏻

-- 🔭 I’m currently working on House Price Prediction.
+- 🔭 I'm currently working on a personal blog using the MERN Stack.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I'm learning Backend.
 - 👯 I’m looking to collaborate on Internship.
-- 🤔 I’m looking for help with Scikit-Learn Documentation
+- 🤔 I'm looking for help with Next JS and Adonis Documentation.
-- 💬 Ask me about Machine Learning or any tech related stuff.
+- 💬 Ask me about Backend Developer or other tech related stuff.
 - 📫 How to reach me: Telegram
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend almost 4 hours reading a book every day.